This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Anyway, due to this salad popularity, an abundance of recipes exist.
 So if you’ve ever tried a different version of it, please know that is how it’s supposed to be.

 Everyone puts their own spin on this potato salad as long as core ingredients remain.
-If you mix boiled potatoes, eggs, pickles, some sort of meat and mayonnaise, you’ve got yourself the Russian salad Oliver.
+If you mix boiled potatoes, hard boiled eggs, pickles, some sort of meat and mayonnaise, you’ve got yourself the Russian salad Oliver.

 Just a few words on how my version of this Russian salad differs from so many.
 First of all, if you live in Russia, go ahead and use any mayonnaise you prefer.
 But if you don’t, then you absolutely need to make my salad dressing.